extropium/leaflet_ionic/sql-for-data-science-1-master/week-3/README.md

 With subqueries, SQL will be performing two operations.
 The subquery is always performed first.

-When troubleshooting, always evaluate the innermost query
+When troubleshooting, always evaluate the innermost query first, as that is what SQL will be evaluating first.

+## Subquery Best Practices and Considerations

+[vid